Efficient Diversity-Preserving Diffusion Alignment via Gradient-Informed GFlowNets: Preliminaries

 In the context of time-indexed sampling processes such as diffusion models, the transition graph of states $s\triangleq(x_t, t)$ is naturally acyclic, as it adheres to the arrow of time~\citep{zhang2022unifying}.
 With slight abuse of terminology that we use $x_t$ to represents the tuple $(x_t, t)$ when necessary, for time-indexed settings the \textit{forward policy} is $P_F(x_{t+1} | x_t)$, the \textit{backward policy} is $P_B(x_t | x_{t+1})$, and the \textit{flow function} is $F(x_t)$\footnote{We write $F_t(x_t)$ as $F(x_t)$ for the sake of notation simplicity.}.
 The corresponding DB condition is therefore

-To finetune a diffusion model with DB losses \cite{zhang2024improving}, one can simply set $P_F(x_{t+1} | x_t)$ to be the sampling process and fix $P_B(x_t | x_{t+1})$ to be the noising process used by the pretrained diffusion model.
-We refer to \citet{zhang2022unifying,lahlou2023cgfn,zhang2024diffusion} for more detailed discussions on how to treat diffusion models as a specification of GFlowNets.
+To finetune a diffusion model with DB losses \cite{zhang2025improving}, one can simply set $P_F(x_{t+1} | x_t)$ to be the sampling process and fix $P_B(x_t | x_{t+1})$ to be the noising process used by the pretrained diffusion model.
+If $P_B$ is set to be fixed, we can similarly derive this condition using soft Q-learning~\cite{haarnoja2017reinforcement}, with details provided in Appendix~\ref{sec:soft-rl}.